-For preparation of 1 l Simple Syrup is required 600 g of water and 640 g of sugar.
+To prepare 1 L of Simple Syrup, 600 g of water is required and 640 g of sugar.

-CAUTION: This is not the same as using 640 g sugar and 360 g water due to the significant change in density!
-The density of this syrup is approximately 1.242 g/ml, this is why proportion shown above must be followed.
+CAUTION: This is not the same as using 640 g sugar and 360 g water due to the change in density!
+The density of this syrup is approximately 1.242 g/mL, which is why the proportion shown above must be followed.

-While heating sugar syrup, one must avoid overheating, indicated by the yellowing of the syrup, because this adds an undesirable caramel touch to the syrup.
+While heating sugar syrup, one must avoid overheating (indicated by the syrup yellowing) because overheating adds an undesirable caramel touch to the syrup.

-Owing to its high sugar content, it has a long shelf life, without becoming mouldy.
+Owing to its high sugar content, simple syrup has a long shelf life, without the chance of becoming mouldy.
 As a general rule, the higher the sugar content, the longer the shelf life.

 Invert Sugar Syrup

-The inversion of sucrose takes place over a few minutes when the temperature of the mixture reaches 100 °C or above.
-The inversion is accomplished by preparing sugar syrup almost the same way as explained above, but making the addition of about 3 g citric acid or tartaric acid to the 1 kg of sugar; the amount of acid is not critical and can be higher or lower, because it just acts as a catalyst.
-Care must be taken that the mixture is not overheated, because glucose and fructose caramelize easier than sucrose.
+The inversion of sucrose takes place when the temperature of the mixture reaches above 100 °C. The inversion is accomplished by preparing concentrated simple syrup as explained above, but then adding about 3 g citric or tartaric acid to the 1 kg of sugar.
+The amount of acid is not critical because it just acts as a catalyst.
+Take special care not to overheat the mixture, because glucose and fructose caramelize easier than sucrose.

-NOTE: Invert sugar is always preferable in fermentation, because it already contains the glucose that yeast requires.
+NOTE: Invert sugar is always preferred for fermentation, because it already contains the glucose that yeast requires.

-Alcohol in this context is used to describe a chemical characteristic, and is not to be confused with the common usage of the term.
-Certain sugar alcohols are found in nature, and for this reason deserve a passing mention.
+Alcohol in this context is used to describe a chemical characteristic, and is not to be confused with alcoholic drinks.
+Certain sugar alcohols are found in nature, and for this reason, deserve to be mentioned.

-Xylitol is a sugar alcohol that is related with the pentose sugar xylose, and is industrially produced mostly out of corn cobs after their kernels have been taken out, thus making use of an otherwise useless product (this yields xylose, which is then reduced to xylitol).
-Xylitol’s sweetness is similar to that of sucrose, and very little is resorbed by humans, making it attractive in certain food applications (low calorie appeal, anti-caries candies), despite its high price.
-It is noteworthy that for many animals, xylitol present in food can be fatal for animals such as dogs, goats, and rabbits.
-There seems to be no known toxic effect for humans, other than possible diarrhoea when excessive amounts are consumed.
+Xylitol is a sugar alcohol that is related to the pentose sugar xylose, and is industrially produced from corn cobs after their kernels have been taken out.
+Xylitol’s sweetness is similar to that of sucrose and very little is resorbed by humans, making it attractive in certain food applications (e.g: low calorie foods, anti-cavity candies), despite its high price.
+Xylitol can be fatal for animals such as dogs, goats, and rabbits.
+There seems to be no known toxic effect for humans, other than possible diarrhea when excessive amounts are consumed.
 Xylitol is naturally found in vegetables (cauliflower) and fruits (prunes, strawberries).

-Sorbitol is a sugar alcohol that is related with glucose and fructose, and is industrially produced on a large scale mainly out of glucose.
-It can be found naturally in rather high concentrations in rowan berries, it can also be found in pears, prunes, plums, apples, apricot, and peaches.
-Industrially, it has varied applications, from being used as a sugar substitute for diabetics, to moisture-retaining in toothpaste.
-Sorbitol contains 6 carbon atoms.
+Sorbitol is a sugar alcohol that is related to glucose and fructose, and is industrially produced mainly out of glucose.
+It can be found naturally in rather high concentrations in rowan berries, and can also be found in pears, prunes, plums, apples, apricot, and peaches.
+Industrially, sorbitol has various applications, from substituting sugar for diabetics to retaining moisture in toothpaste.
+Sorbitol is a hexose and contains 6 carbon atoms.

-Mannitol is another sugar alcohol with relevance in nature.
-It is named after the manna ash, a plant which can be found frequently around the Mediterranean, mainly in its Eastern part.
+Mannitol is another sugar alcohol found in nature.
+It is named after the manna ash, a plant which can be found mainly around the Eastern Mediterranean.
 The dried syrup of the manna ash contains 13% mannitol.
-Mannitol is an isomer of sorbitol, and as a result is also contains 6 carbon atoms.
+Mannitol is an isomer of sorbitol, and also contains 6 carbon atoms.